Highlights of Previous Months' News

 No video clip this month - instead we have some audio clips provided by

-who are selling Han Kamp's beautiful early 541 on his behalf.
+who sold Han Kamp's beautiful early 541 on his behalf.

 In the news section you will see we are already advertising next year's International meeting